virresh/matvt/README.md

 # Credits
 Thanks to EVA Facial Mouse for open sourcing their code.
 I've taken lots of ideas from their codebase.
 You can check them out at https://github.com/cmauri/eva_facial_mouse
 Thanks to @sweenwolf for making this app work on remotes with less buttons, and for the app icons and fully transparent cursor images
 Thanks to TechDoctorUK for making a demo video
+Thanks to @hotcereal_twitter for providing more cursor images.
+[Link](https://gitter.im/virresh/community?at=6102e7b0d8381a2a839bbcfd).

 # Disclaimer
 Please note that this project in no way, shape or form is sponsored by anybody.
 It's a fully independent project with generous folks contributing to it.